jefdaj/cryptoisland/src/posts/2024/10/15/mechanics-of-the-benaloh-challenge/index.md

 This is the most confusing part.
 There's a vulnerability in the encryption step, and by solving it we also end up discovering a way to verify audited ballots.
-We'll just go over the first half of the story for now;
+We'll just go over the first half of the story for now...
-later you'll see why it was worth getting into the details.

 After converting the ballot to a vector of `0`s and `1`s representing empty and marked bubbles respectively, the scan & submit machine uses public key encryption (think GPG) to encrypt it.
 Only a quorum of guardians (see separate post) will be able to decrypt it using their private key shares.

-The "gotcha!" is that the machine also has to include a random number (called a "nonce" for "number used once"), because otherwise there would only be so many possible permutations of the ballot (2 in my pirate example), and people could generate all of them as a map to "decrypt" votes without having the private key:
+The "gotcha!" is that the machine also has to include a random number (called a nonce for "number used once"), because otherwise there would only be so many possible permutations of the ballot (2 in my pirate example), and people could generate all of them as a map to "decrypt" votes without having the private key: